Kate Shelley: Later in life

 In 1890, the Chicago Tribune revealed that the Shelley land was mortgaged for $500 at 10% and was near foreclosure.
 An Armenian rug, woven in the display window of a Chicago furniture store, was auctioned for that amount, retiring the mortgage, and other Chicagoans donated an additional $417.

 In July 1896, it was reported that Shelley had applied to the Iowa legislature for employment in the State House as a menial because she was destitute and had to support her mother and invalid brother.
 She worked at the Iowa State Capitol more than once, but the rumor of an invalid brother was untrue, as John, her surviving one, worked for the Chicago and North Western Railway for most of his life.
 Ongoing reports that her mother was an invalid or was in ill health, requiring constant care, were also refuted over the years.
 Her mother died in 1909.

 Although there were apparently men interested in Shelley, supposedly including the switchman in the yard at Moingona, she never married and lived most of her life with her mother and sister Mary, known as "Mayme".

 Shelley held many odd jobs, including that of second-class teacher in Boone County, until 1903, when the Chicago and North Western Railway gave her the job of station agent at the new Moingona depot, the old depot having burned down in 1901.

-In 1910, Shelley's health began to decline.
+In 1910, Shelley's health began to get worse.
 In June 1911, doctors at Carroll Hospital removed her appendix.
 After more than a month in the hospital, she returned to Boone County and stayed with John.
-She was reported to be a little better by September, but she died on January 12, 1912, from Bright's disease (acute nephritis).
+She was reported to be a little better by September, but she died on January 12, 1912, from Bright's disease (acute nephritis), at the age of 48.

 Years later, the Chicago and North Western Railway began operating streamlined passenger trains, and named one the Kate Shelley 400.
 It operated from 1955 to 1971, although the name was officially dropped in 1963.

 Legacy

 The Kate Shelley Railroad Museum was built in same location where the Moingona railroad depot was situated in 1881.
 The Shelley family donated a collection of letters and papers of family members of Shelley, 1860–1911, to Iowa State University.
-The timetable accents for Metra's Union Pacific/West Line are printed in "Kate Shelley Rose" pink.
+The timetable accents for Metra's Union Pacific West Line are printed in "Kate Shelley Rose" pink.

 The original high steel bridge nicknamed the Kate Shelley High Bridge (officially called the Boone Viaduct) still stands.
 In 2009, the Union Pacific Railroad completed a new concrete and steel one next to it and christened it the Kate Shelley Bridge.

 The Iowa poet and politician, John Brayshaw Kaye, wrote a poem in Shelley's honor called, "Our Kate", in his collection Songs of Lake Geneva (1882).

-Margaret Wetterer wrote a children's book called Kate Shelley and the Midnight Express in 1991 telling Shelley's story.
+Margaret Wetterer wrote a children's book called Kate Shelley and the Midnight Express in 1990 telling Shelley's story.
 It was featured in an episode of the children's television program Reading Rainbow.